Tips on Writing a Dental Practice Business Plan

 While NHS practices may be restricted to a certain pricing structure, a private practice will need to include information about the price of dental services in the financial report.
 From here, you can determine whether your prices are in line with market averages and whether you need to increase your prices at regular intervals.

 You should always work with a specialist dental accountant to gather the key financial information for this section of your business plan.
-You might be in the same boat as many other dental professionals during this difficult economic period and be considering refinancing to consolidate debt or looking to transfer to a different finance product that provides better terms for your current situation.
+You might be in the same boat as many other dental professionals during this difficult economic period and be considering refinancing their dental practices to consolidate debt or looking to transfer to a different finance product that provides better terms for your current situation.
 General accountants can also be useful, but why opt for general when there are specialised accountancy firms that work solely in the medical sector and understand everything from your practice’s cash flow through to capitation schemes?

 Whatever your intentions, be sure to speak to the team at Rangewell, who will not only help match you with a number of specialist industry lenders, but will also support you in the application process and work with you to determine which product is best suited for you.
 We can also help match you with trusted dental accountancy firms that have worked with some of the country’s most successful practices.